DEFRA/software-development-standards/docs/guides/privileged_devices.md

 This guide should also be followed as it includes setup of Docker Desktop, Git, Windows Terminal and VS Code.

-#### Windows permissions
+#### Windows file permissions
+You will mostly work with files in your WSL distro's filesystem, but you may occasionally need to work with files in the Windows filesystem from within WSL.

-In order to allow WSL to change Windows file permissions, the drives need to be mounted with the metadata option.
+In this case, you may need to allow WSL to modify the Windows file permissions - to do this, the drives need to be mounted with the metadata option.

-1. Create or edit WSL config file by entering the below terminal command.
+1. Create or edit a WSL config file by entering the below terminal command.

     ```
     sudo nano /etc/wsl.conf